What should I do when I get spam email?

 full headers to

-For information on the FTC's law enforcement actions against spammers, see the FTC Spam page.
+For information on the FTC's law enforcement actions against spammers, see Homeland Security's Spam page.

 Email that makes you feel personally threatened

-Sometimes you may have difficulty determining if a message is spam or if it's targeted directly at you.
 If you receive email that makes you feel personally threatened, contact your local police department immediately.
-See How do I contact the university police at each IU campus?

 All other types of spam

-If you wish to pursue action on any other spam you have received, you can send a complaint to the ISP from which the spam originated.
-More than likely, many others have also complained.
+If you wish to take action on any other spam you have received, you can send a complaint to the ISP from which the spam originated.
+It is likely that many others have also complained.
 If the spammer did not abandon the account immediately after the unsolicited mailing, the flurry of complaints will probably cause the ISP to cancel the account.

-Be sure you're sending it to the proper ISP; often, the message headers will be forged so the message appears to come from somewhere other than its true origin.
+Be sure you're sending your complaint to the proper ISP; often, the message headers will be forged so the message appears to come from somewhere other than its true origin.
 Reading and understanding full headers to determine the original ISP can be quite complicated.

 Below you will find a simplified version that works in many cases, but not all.
 If you use these simplified directions, be aware that you may occasionally send your message to the wrong ISP.
 (This is another reason to be very polite when you send your message!)
 To work with full headers: